Codecademy/docs/content/c/concepts/memory-management/terms/free/free.md

 ---
-Title: 'free()'
+Title: "free()"
-Description: 'Dynamically de-allocates memory at runtime.'
+Description: "Dynamically de-allocates memory at runtime."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Memory'
+  - "Memory"
-  - 'Memory Management'
+  - "Memory Management"
 CatalogContent:
-  - 'learn-c'
+  - "learn-c"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`free()`** function is used to dynamically de-allocate the memory at runtime.
 Memory allocated by the `malloc()` and `calloc()` functions must be manually de-allocated when not in use.
 Freeing it helps to reduce memory wastage.